We’ve compiled a list of the questions we’re most frequently asked here, along with their answers.

 What role does the Anglican Church play in the kindergarten?

 We are a non-denominational kindergarten and welcome families from all cultures and religions.
 Our kindergarten gets its name from a long standing association with the St Dunstan’s Anglican Church and we lease our premises from the church.
 The children at our kindergarten benefit from the support of the church community, and are welcome, but not obliged, to engage in music and storytelling activities at the church at both Easter and Christmas each year.

 Which primary schools do the kindergarten children go on to attend?

-There are many primary schools in close proximity to our kindergarten, and the children go on to attend a range of schools including Hartwell Primary School, St Dominic’s Primary School, Wattle Park Primary School, St Cecilia’s Primary School, Camberwell South Primary School and Camberwell Primary School.
+There are many primary schools in close proximity to our kindergarten, and the children go on to attend a range of schools including Hartwell Primary School, St Dominic’s Primary School, Wattle Park Primary School, St Cecilia’s Primary School, Camberwell South Primary School, Camberwell Primary School and Canterbury Primary School.